-The LGPS regulations allow employers the discretion to waive the pension reduction.
-This will only be possible in exceptional circumstances in accordance with the Authority's Discretionary Policies.
-Managers must seek advice from the HR team before proceeding with any flexible retirement application where it is proposed that the Authority bears the cost of the pension reduction and the reasons for doing so must be set out clearly within the Business Case
+The LGPS regulations allows us as your employer the discretion to waive the pension reduction.
+This will only be possible in exceptional circumstances in accordance with our Employer Discretionary Policy.
+Your manager must seek advice from the HR team before proceeding with any flexible retirement application where it is proposed that we will bear the cost of the pension reduction and the reasons for doing so must be set out clearly within the Business Case.

-In the event that the Authority agrees to waive the pension reduction and the flexible retirement application is approved, should the employee subsequently submit his/her resignation; voluntarily increase his/her hours of work or applies for another job within the Authority prior to the agreed retirement date, the Authority reserves the right to recover from the employee the full cost of the actuarial strain incurred.
+In the event that the we agree to waive the pension reduction and the flexible retirement application is approved, should you subsequently submit your resignation;

+voluntarily increase your hours of work or apply for another job within the Authority prior to the agreed retirement date, we reserve the right to recover from you the full cost of the actuarial strain incurred.